rgambord/c99-doc/doc/sections/7/11/2/1/index.rst

 .. _9899_7.11.2.1p7:

+.. container:: snum

+   :ref:`7 <9899_7.11.2.1p7>`

-:ref:`7 <9899_7.11.2.1p7>` The implementation shall behave as if no library function calls the localeconv function.
+The implementation shall behave as if no library function calls the localeconv function.

 .. rubric:: Returns

 .. _9899_7.11.2.1p8:

+.. container:: snum

+   :ref:`8 <9899_7.11.2.1p8>`

-:ref:`8 <9899_7.11.2.1p8>` The localeconv function returns a pointer to the filled-in object.
+The localeconv function returns a pointer to the filled-in object.
 The structure pointed to by the return value shall not be modified by the program, but may be overwritten by a subsequent call to the localeconv function.
 In addition, calls to the setlocale function with categories LC_ALL, LC_MONETARY, or LC_NUMERIC may overwrite the contents of the structure.

 .. _9899_7.11.2.1p9:

+.. container:: snum

+   :ref:`9 <9899_7.11.2.1p9>`

-:ref:`9 <9899_7.11.2.1p9>` EXAMPLE 1 The following table illustrates rules which may well be used by four countries to format monetary quantities.
+EXAMPLE 1 The following table illustrates rules which may well be used by four countries to format monetary quantities.

 .. code-block:: text